efmomoh/Hello_Microverse/README.md

 ### Install

-Install this project with the following commmands in the terminal:
+Install this project with the following command in the terminal:

 ```sh
  npm install